NYU Steinhardt Non-Matriculated Special Student Information Guide

 - Transcript Requests

-Non-matriculated Special Students who possess a bachelor’s degree are welcome, with the approval of the Office of Graduate Admissions, to take graduate level courses in NYU Steinhardt.
+Non-matriculated special students who possess a bachelor’s degree are welcome, with the approval of the Office of Graduate Admissions, to take graduate level courses in NYU Steinhardt.
 Those seeking permission to register as a special student must be U.S. citizens or permanent residents, with an appropriate undergraduate grade point average.
 Approval to register is subject to the rules and regulations of the School.
 Unfortunately, policies and procedures in NYU Steinhardt, as well as those of the United States government, do not permit enrollment of international students in a non-matriculated status.
 International students must use the regular application for admission as matriculated students.
-Please see additional details here
+Please see additional details here.

 To apply for admission as a non-matriculated special student, please complete a Non-Matriculated Special Student Application available here or from the Office of Graduate Admissions, Pless Hall, 82 Washington Square East, 3rd Floor, 212-998-5030, email@example.com.

 Admission as a non-matriculated special student is valid for one academic year or three consecutive semesters.
 To continue taking courses after this period, you must re-apply for admission as a non-matriculated special student.
 There is no application fee to re-apply.

 Non-matriculated special student application deadline: Ideally, you must complete the application process one week before the start of classes.
 Applications cannot be processed after the start of classes.

-Once admitted you may review program descriptions in the Steinhardt Graduate Bulletin, please visit http://steinhardt.nyu.edu/bulletin/.
+You may review program descriptions in the Steinhardt Graduate Bulletin.

-To schedule a general advisement/registration clearance appointment with an advisor:
+To schedule a general advisement or registration clearance appointment with an adviser, please call: